Home

 Building Blocks of The Earth’s Crust

 Silicates are the most widespread of the minerals.
+They are made up of oxygen and silicon the number one and number two most abundant elements in the earth's crust.
 By themselves they make up over 90% of the weight of the earth’s crust.
 Most rocks are composed mainly of this class of minerals.

 • felsic-The fel stands for feldspar while the sic represents silica.
 They form in granites and are lighter in weight and color than other silicates because they have less iron and magnesium.
 Quartz, micas, and the K-feldspars are noteable members of this group.